 It is very rewarding to work with DID clients and my hope is that more EMDR therapists will become competent in working with them.
 I believe Sandra Paulsen’s remarks should assist significantly in this goal.
 The MID is available online or I would be happy to forward the documents so generously shared I through the Listserve by its developer, Paul F. Dell, Ph.D.
 It includes the Manual, the tests, excell spread sheet for scoring and so on.

 One more addition: as clinicians have been using the MID and finding it helpful, all of the reports it can generate can be difficult for those of us who are not trained in interpretation of test data.
-The good news is there is a presentation on clinical interpretation and application of the MID coming up at an EMDRIA conference.
-Check back for a blog summarizing what is shared.
+I primarily use the first report but all can be beneficial as you become familiar with the test or have a colleague who can assist you in the interpretation of the results.

 Bonnie the Blogger